Sweet Marjoram: Notes and Essays

 "In case anyone is still wondering about the accrued benefits of a lifetime's reading, teaching, viewing, and thinking, DeWitt Henry's SWEET MARJORAM offers the spirited and enjoyable answer.
 A Shakespeareian breadth of interest subjected to a steady inquiring pressure--the reader finds aphorisms for living on every page."--Sven Birkerts, author of CHANGING THE SUBJECT: ART AND ATTENTION IN THE INTERNET AGE

-"Be warmed!
+"Be warned!
 The far-ranging notes and essays of SWEET MARJORAM are addictive.
 Once I began reading, I couldn't stop.
 I wanted more of Henry 's wit and wisdom, his dazzling, surprising juxtapositions.
 I wanted to see him keep making the familiar new, and the strange familiar.
 Whether he's writing about folly or time or food or meat or envy or appetite, Henry has a gift for making his reader see the world afresh.
 A delightful and highly original collection.--Margot Livesey, author of MERCURY and THE HIDDEN MACHINERY

 "DeWitt Henry's SWEET MARJORAM is as delicious as the title suggests, a rich, evocative, brilliant collection chronicling all that is pungent and fresh in the wide world, keenly observed by a modern-day Montaigne.
 Read this one, but slowly, savoring every word." --Dinty W. Moore, author of THE MINDFUL WRITER.